dj505/PicoFX/README.md

 ![WS2812B Installation](Pictures/Step7.jpg)
 8. **Install the Raspberry Pi Pico.** The fun part!
 Simply place it on the pin headers and solder each pin in place.
 ![WS2812B Installation](Pictures/Step8.jpg)
+9. **If you didn't surface mount solder the WS2812B LEDs and opted for a strip**, cut the strip to a length of 6 LEDs.
+You may need to trim the legs of the LEDs along the bottom of the board so the LED strip can sit flat and stick properly.
+Jump the 2 pads labelled "Strip Enable" with a blob of solder, and wire up the LED strip to the corresponding pads.
+Ensure you're soldering to the "DI" or "DIN" pin on the LED strip!
+If you solder to "DO" or "DOUT" then your LEDs will not light up.
+(Note: lengths longer than 6 LEDs will work but may exceed the standard USB 500mA current draw and will require changes to the firmware.)

+You're done!
+Flash the firmware, install the bottom half of the case, and you're good to go.

 ## Flashing the Firmware